“¿Qué quiere para su desayuno?” she asked, inches from my face.

-We can apply this attitude to the new skills we’re learning, too.
+As content marketers, we can also apply this attitude to the new skills we’re learning.
 We can expect mistakes and embrace them when they happen.
-We can pick ourselves up, brush ourselves off, put our chins up and keep going.
+We can pick ourselves up, brush ourselves off, put our chins up, and keep going.

 It’s the only way to learn, really.
 And it’s the only way to get past plain toast for breakfast every day.

 Editor’s note: The original version of this post was published on October 8, 2010.